experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 ---
 layout: post
-title: Why Conversion Rate Optimization is a great investment for your eCommerce business (at every marketing budget)
+title: Why Conversion Rate Optimization is a great investment for your ecommerce business (at every marketing budget)
 description: "If you want to develop a CRO strategy for your online store, then check out how you can start at every budget."
 permalink: /blog/CRO-ecommerce-business
-tags: ["Conversion Rate Optimization", "CRO", "eCommerce", "Small Business"]
+tags: ["Conversion Rate Optimization", "CRO", "ecommerce", "Small Business"]
 categories:
-  ["Conversion Rate Optimization", "CRO", "eCommerce", "Small Business"]
+  ["Conversion Rate Optimization", "CRO", "ecommerce", "Small Business"]
 author: aj_davis
 heroBackground: "assets/images/posts/CRO-ecommerce-business.jpg"
 backgroundOverlay: true